Association of Norwegian Architects

-The Association of Norwegian Architects (Norske arkitekters landsforbund, NAL) is a country-wide Norwegian organization for graduate architects.
+The National Association of Norwegian Architects (Norske arkitekters landsforbund, NAL) is a country-wide Norwegian organization for graduate architects.
 Established in 1911, as of 2015 the organization had some 4,100 members.
 In addition to its central office in Oslo, it has 14 regional branches.
-Its president is Alexandria Algard.
+Its president is Tina Larsen.

 The NAL strives to improve conditions for the profession of architecture.
-It publishes two periodicals: Arkitektur N and Arkitektnytt.
+It publishes the periodical: Arkitektur.